 “I have an idea,” Rogene said, “Why don’t you get that waitress over there.”

-At that point, as if in response to Rogene’s sarcastic response, Myrle patted his hands upon the front of his jeans, then up to his breast pocket.
-He glanced up at a customer that stood in line, waiting to be seated.
-That customer had made his frustrations about the incompetent wait staff, and his wait to be seated, known.
+At that point, as if in rebellion to Rogene’s sarcastic response, Myrle patted his hands upon the front of his jeans, then up to his breast pocket.
+He glanced up at a customer that stood in line, waiting for the hostess to seat him.
+That customer vocalized his frustrations about the incompetent hostess in a manner Jake had only fantasized doing.
 After glancing up at that customer, Myrle checked the back pockets of his jeans.